googlearchive/google-map-storyboard/README.md

   *default: 10*

 **isImage**
-  Is the content an image.
+  The content is an image.
   *default: false*